turingschool-examples/javascript-foundations/mythical-creatures/README.md

 * `ogre`
 * `sphinx`

-#### Practicing new javascript features
+#### Practicing new JavaScript features

-Notice, some of the syntax with the tests and files are using newer javascript features introduced in es6, like arrow functions, block-scoped variables, and classes.
+Notice, some of the syntax with the tests and files are using newer JavaScript features introduced in es6, like arrow functions, block-scoped variables, and classes.
 See if you can start flexing your es6 muscles and write your solutions and tests using the new syntax!